Daki-DM/Whealthier/README.md

 # Whealthier

-**Whealthier** is your place for health.
+**Whealthier** is a place for your health.
 If you want a diet plan or if you want to rest and meditate or if u wanna know your body macros, everything is there on **Whealthier**.

 ## Usage
-Just click the [here](https://whealthier.herokuapp.com) and try it out.
+Just click [here](https://whealthier.herokuapp.com) and try it out.

 ## Features

-### Meal planer
+### Diet planner
 Eating healthy food is one of the best ways you can maintain your health.
-At **Whealthier**, we provide a meal planner which generates a personalized meal plan according to your health and food preferences.
+At **Whealthier**, we provide a diet planner which generates a personalized diet plan according to your health and food preferences.

 ### Macro calculator
 Knowing your macros is very important if you follow a regular health routine.
 And we also provide a macro calculator for that.
 Along with the body macros it also shows other information like Body Fat Percentage, Daily Calorie Intake, etc...